 A person close to the case said the bar was a total wreck after the police raid late Friday night, with doors knocked down, items strewn on the floor and holes in the walls.
 It was unclear whether the bar would remain open.

 Bryan Jefferson, 32, Jamel Nicholson, 23, Jermaine Eur quhart, 40, Eugene Jones, 35, all of Pittsfield, pleaded not guilty to conspiracy to violate drug laws.
-Jones remained in custody on $500 cash bail on Monday; the other three already
+Jones remained in custody on $500 cash bail on Monday; the other three already had made bail.

 Grossjung and Thomson each pleaded not guilty to a single charge of registering bets.
 They are both out on bail and will be back in court June 28.